nervosnetwork/force-bridge/docs/dapp-user-guide.md

 If you have a metamask account, you are ready to go.
 You will use this account to manage assets on Ethereum and CKB (with the help of [pw-lock](https://github.com/lay2dev/pw-lock)).

-> you can set up metamask here: https://metamask.io/
+> You can set up metamask here: https://metamask.io/

-## Claim initial assets
+## Prepare initial assets

-Go to [faucet](https://gliaswap-faucet-rinkeby.ckbapp.dev/) to claim eth and ckb assets, we need these assets to pay transaction fee on Ethereum and CKB.
+Use this [faucet](https://gliaswap-faucet-rinkeby.ckbapp.dev/) to claim CKB、ETH and ERC-20 assets.

-If you want to bridge erc-20 token, you can also claim them on [faucet](https://gliaswap-faucet-rinkeby.ckbapp.dev/).
+> We also need CKB and ETH to pay transaction fee on CKB-Blockchain and Ethereum.

 ## Start Bridge